-In an effort to combat the rising problem of identity theft, the IRS recommends you mask the recipient's taxpayer identification number on all information returns (i.e. Forms 1099 and W-2) that are sent to the payee.
+In an effort to combat the rising problem of identity theft, the IRS recommends that you mask the recipient's taxpayer identification number on all information returns (i.e. Forms 1099 and W-2) that are sent to the payee.
 In other words, only the last four digits of the recipient's TIN should be visible.
 However, the full TIN should still appear on the government copy of the forms.

-Returns must be filed electronically if at least 250 returns are required to be filed; other filers may file electronically, if they wish.
+Returns must be filed electronically if at least 250 returns are required to be filed - other filers may file electronically if they wish.
 The 250 threshold is applied separately to each type of return form.
 If you have not previously filed 1099s electronically, you will need to submit an e-filing application to the IRS at least 45 days prior to the e-filing deadline.
-(For 2015 returns, that means you need to get this done before February 15, 2016.)
+(For 2017 returns, that means you need to get this done before January 31, 2018.)
 You can do this online at https://fire.irs.gov.
-The first day to e-file information returns regarding 2015 transactions is January 19, 2016.
-You can register to file W-2s electronically online at the Social Security Administration's website: https://www.ssa.gov/bso.
+The first day to e-file information returns regarding 2017 transactions is January 23, 2018.
+You can register to file W-2s electronically online at the Social-Security-Administration's website.